onlybets/odoo-ddem-forecast-app-v3/README.md

 3. Select the XLSX file you downloaded from Odoo
 4. Click the "Import" button
 5. Wait for the confirmation message that the import was successful

+#### Required Columns in XLSX File

+The imported XLSX file must contain the following columns (the order doesn't matter):

+- **Customer** - Client name
+- **Next Invoice** - Next renewal date
+- **Total Recurring** - Total recurring amount with currency symbol
+- **Recurring Plan** - Subscription frequency (Monthly, Yearly, etc.)
+- **Subscription Status** - Current status of the subscription

+> **Important**: The XLSX import is typically only needed for the initial setup.
+For subsequent changes, use the application's interface to add, edit, or delete clients and their subscriptions through the respective tabs (Clients, Renewals, Upsells, etc.).

 ## 💻 Using the Application